German Tax System

 Seconded employees in Germany

+What should I consider when working as a seconded employee?
 Many people who move to Germany do so for work because they are seconded, either at their own request or that of their employer.
-Anyone who is seconded continues to be employed by the same company, which means seconded employees remain on the payroll of their home country and will continue to pay tax at home.
+Anyone who is seconded continues to be employed by the same company, which means seconded employees remain on the payroll of their home country and will continue to pay taxes at home.

 Private health insurance